How to Open a Marijuana Dispensary in Oregon

 Marijuana Business Application Denial Process

-If the Commission denies your application, you can request to be reconsidered and have a hearing about your application.
+If the Commission denies your application, you can request a reconsideration hearing.
 You will have the chance to address any concerns about the denied application.
-Any changes to the application or people involved must be sent in through a new form.
+Show any changes to the application or people involved with a new form.
 You will likely need to pay the fees again.

 Creating Your Marijuana Business Plan